ChatGPT App Tutorial: Build Your First App in 5 Minutes

 ChatGPT App for cooking recipes.

-TL;DR: Install sunpeak, scaffold a project, create a React component, add a simulation file with mock data, and run the simulator.
+TL;DR: Install sunpeak, scaffold a project, create a React component, add a simulation file with mock data, and run the inspector.
 You will have a working ChatGPT App on localhost in 5 minutes, no paid account required.

 A ChatGPT App is a web application that renders inside ChatGPT’s UI.
 When ChatGPT calls a tool, instead of dumping the result as plain text, your app renders it as real interactive UI: cards, forms, charts, whatever you build with React.